Statement on Graduate Admissions

 - Creativity, maturity, inquisitiveness, collegiality

-- Commitment to be involved in an inclusive and diverse community of scholars
+- Commitment to be involved in an inclusive community of scholars

 - Communication skills

 In evaluating prospective graduate students, we seek candidates that possess these holistic characteristics through demonstration of the following attributes: